12oz thinly sliced apples (approximately 2 large apples)

-Heat a large sauté pan over medium heat.
-Add the butter.
+Heat a large skillet over medium heat.
+Add the 1 tablespoon of butter.
 Once the butter has melted, add the apples.
 Season with a pinch of salt.
-Let the apple sauté until soft and caramelized.
+Let the apple sauté until starting to caramelize, about 5-6 minutes.

 Add the maple syrup and bring to a simmer.
 Lower the heat and simmer for 2 minutes.
-Turn the heat off and set aside.
+Turn the heat off and transfer the apples & syrup to a bowl.
 Let cool slightly.
+Wipe out the skillet.

-Combine the flour, sugar, baking powder, and salt together in a mixing bowl.
+Combine the flour, sugar, baking powder, and salt in a mixing bowl.
 Whisk until incorporated.
 In a separate bowl, crack and beat the eggs.
-Whisk in the ricotta cheese, brown butter (from above), and vanilla extract.
+Whisk in the ricotta cheese, browned butter, and vanilla extract.

-In two batches, fold the dry ingredients into the wet ingredients until smooth (don’t overmix).
-Lastly, fold in ¾ of the maple apples.
+In two batches, use a rubber spatula to fold the dry ingredients into the wet ingredients until smooth (don’t over-mix).
+Lastly, fold in ¾ of the apples and all of the maple syrup.
 Pour the batter into the prepared pan and smooth out the top.
-Arrange the remaining maple apples across the cake, gently pressing them into the batter.
+Arrange the remaining apples across the cake.

-Bake the cake for about 45-50 minutes, or until just cooked through.
+Bake the cake on the middle rack in the oven for about 40-45 minutes, or until just cooked through.
 Remove the pan from the oven and let the cake cool for 10 minutes.
 After 10 minutes, lift the parchment paper to retrieve the cake.